-For almost 60 years the Beswetherick family has been providing support and care to families in Cornwall during difficult times.
+For over 70 years the Beswetherick family has been providing support and care to families in Cornwall during difficult times.

-One of Truro’s longest established independent funeral directors, now in its third generation, the firm was founded in 1959 by William John Beswetherick.
+One of Truro’s longest established independent funeral directors, now in its fourth generation, the firm was founded in 1959 by William John Beswetherick.

 W J Beswetherick founder, William John Beswetherick, began his career as a wheelwright for the Brokenshire firm on Lemon Quay, Truro, before becoming a carpenter.
 During World War Two he built invasion barges in Charlestown Dock and Totnes.